signalfx/integrations/google-cloud-functions/README.md

 - CloudWatch data is sent automatically for all Cloud Functions, whereas the SignalFx Wrapper needs to be added to each function.

 - SignalFx Wrapper is the only method to send custom application or business metrics from within Cloud Functions.

+##### Step 2: Review Setup Documentation

+*Option 1: Use the SignalFx Wrapper*

+You can include the SignalFx Wrapper in your Cloud Function to provide real-time monitoring, as well as the ability to send custom metrics from your applications to SignalFx.

+Review the installation methods for each Cloud Function wrapper:

+- <a href="https://github.com/signalfx/serverless-go/blob/master/gcfwrapper/README.md" target="_blank">Go</a>
+- <a href="https://github.com/signalfx/serverless-nodejs/blob/master/gcf-wrapper/README.md" target="_blank">Node.js</a>
+- <a href="https://github.com/signalfx/serverless-python/blob/master/signalfx_gcf/README.rst" target="_blank">Python</a>

+*Option 2: Use CloudWatch*

+By default, SignalFx imports all CloudWatch metrics that are available in your account.
+To retrieve metrics for a subset of available services or regions, you need to modify the connection on the Integrations page in the SignalFx UI.

+For more information, see <a href="https://github.com/signalfx/integrations/tree/master/aws">connect to CloudWatch</a>.

 ## USAGE